Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 - Driving the train without anyone telling you to
   >[!IMPORTANT]
   >Except if the train is under attack.
 Drive it away from the fight.
-- Driving the train as north as you can
+- Driving the train as far away as you can
 - Looting a body without the player consent (if he is playing)
   >[!NOTE]
   > Usually we don't care about low-value items (eg. ores)